VitoVan/calm/README.md

 Now, pack it and send it to your friend!
 Normally, they will be able to enjoy your application.
 If not, tell them to run the file `calm` or double click `calm.exe`.

+There exists a similar command `calm dist-with-canvas`, this one will include `canvas.lisp` in the final `dist` directory.
+This gives the end user the ability to modify your application.

 > **Note**
 >
 > for macOS, you may want to create an [application bundle](https://en.wikipedia.org/wiki/Bundle_(macOS)):